Saab AB: Industrial Products and Services

 Industrial Products and Services was established on 1 January 2015 and comprises the business units Combitech, Avionics Systems, Aerostructures, Traffic Management, Vricon as well as the development of product ideas that fall outside of Saab's core business.

 The business units within Industrial Products and Services differ from Saab's other operations by their focus on business-to-business (B2B) customers or because they are not dependent on Saab's principal end-customers.
 Other business areas within Saab have a customer base largely consisting of public authorities.
 With different customer groups come different management strategies and priorities.
 Opportunities to strengthen these operations in the long term are greater in the new organisation.
 Industrial Products and Services will work with individual growth strategies for each business unit.

 Support and Services

 Support and Services offer maintenance, integrated support, field facilities, logistics and regional aircraft maintenance.

 Saab Aircraft Leasing leases and resells Saab aircraft to airlines.
 It completed 30 transactions in 2010.

 Saab Barracuda LLC

 The Saab Barracuda LLC facility in Lillington, North Carolina, manufactures signature management products and provides customized services.
 Foremost among the camouflage, concealment and deception products is the Ultra Lightweight Camouflage Net System (ULCANS) which provides multi-spectral protection against visual, near infrared, thermal infrared and broadband radar detection.
 ULCANS is fielded with the U.S. Army and other Department of Defense organizations and is available in both woodland and desert versions.
-Saab Barracuda is one of only two qualified suppliers of ULCANS in North America, and currently has a competed $US1.76 billion contract, along with GMA Cover Corp.
+Saab Barracuda is one of only two qualified suppliers of ULCANS in North America, and currently has a competed US$1.76 billion contract, along with GMA Cover Corp.